-Notwithstanding net current liabilities of £8,549,000 as at 30 September 2021 and a profit for the year then ended of £11,323,000, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.

+The company has net assets of £78,946,000 at 30 September 2022 and has generated a profit for the period then ended of £15,865,000.
 The company is a subsidiary of Grainger plc.
 The directors of Grainger plc, the ultimate parent undertaking, manage the group's strategy and risks on a consolidated basis, rather than at an individual entity level.
 Similarly, the financial and operating performance of the business is assessed at a Grainger plc operating segment level.
 For these reasons, the directors do not prepare cash flow forecasts at an individual entity level.

 On a consolidated basis, the Group has assessed its future funding commitments and compared these to the level of committed loan facilities and cash resources over the medium term.
-In making this assessment, consideration has been given to compliance with borrowing covenants along with the uncertainty inherent in future financial forecasts and, where applicable, reasonable severe sensitivities, including the potential impact of Covid-19, have been applied to the key factors affecting financial performance of the Group.
-This includes the potential impact on performance due to possible changes in the level of cash collection, rental growth, letting activity, sales performance and development activity.
+In making this assessment, consideration has been given to compliance with borrowing covenants along with the uncertainty inherent in future financial forecasts and, where applicable, severe sensitivities have been applied to the key factors affecting financial performance of the Group.
+The assessment includes the potential impact of reduced PRS occupancy, contraction in rental levels, reduced property valuations, cost inflation and changes in interest rates.
 The Directors of the Group have a reasonable expectation that it has adequate resources to continue operating for the foreseeable future period, and not less than 12 months from the date of approval of these financial statements.